Herb and Jamaal

 Herb and Jamaal is a comic strip by Stephen Bentley syndicated by Creators Syndicate.
-It is published daily and centers on the eponymous friends who run a diner together, inspired by the illustrator's experience at a high school reunion, and a desire to provide increased representation for black people in comics.
+It is published daily and centers on the eponymous friends who own and run a diner together, inspired by the illustrator's experience at a high school reunion, and a desire to provide increased representation for black people in comics.
 According to Bentley, "Some of the characters in 'Herb and Jamaal' partially come from myself and people that I know but the full story is just a fantasy..."

 Story and characters

-The strip centers around the title characters and the diner they run together.
+The strip centers around the title characters and the diner they own and run together: